MLeganes/42Born2BeRoot/configuration.md

 	# The user has to receive a warning message 7 days before their password expires
 	PASS_WARN_AGE   7

+Checking the changes in the user

+	chage -l <username>

 ## /etc/pam.d/common-password
 **PAM** module to check password strength